Mount Evans

 Echo Lake

-I went in the store and bought another bottle of water for the next 14 miles — to the summit of Mt.
+I went into the store and bought another bottle of water for the next 14 miles — to the summit of Mt.
 Evans.
 This would be the only stop I would make and I wouldn’t call it a rest stop.
-It was necessary to fix my seat and get more water.
+It was necessary to adjust my seat and get more water.
 Total time off the bike was only three minutes.
 Riding time to the lodge had been 99 minutes.

 Mount Evans Road